hoangcuong2011/Good-Papers/SoundNet - Learning Representations from Unlabeled Video.md

 In general, I like the paper.
 It is simple and nice to read.
 Exploiting the natural synchronization between vision and sound seems a neat idea, but I am not sure whether this study is the first one that proposes the idea.

 The paper itself raises a question to me, however.
-That is, I am not so sure whether we should have a shared representations between both videos and waveforms, or we should have separate representations that we should try to (indirectly) align them, somehow, as shown in the paper.
+That is, I am not so sure whether we should have a shared representations between both videos and waveforms, or separate representations that are (indirectly) aligned, somehow, as in the paper.